BOO International Film Festival | 3–9 November 2025, Prague

 Nicolò Gallio

-Marketing and communications consultant with experience in PR, media relations and content management for films, festivals, brands and non-profit organizations.
-He currently works as a consultant for TorinoFilmLab Audience Design Fund and works as a researcher and strategist at Alphapanda, a Berlin-based film marketing agency supporting writers, filmmakers and producers in feature films, documentaries and TV series.
-He is also a trainer for international film development initiatives and holds a PhD in Film Studies from the University of Bologna (Italy), where he focused on the relationship between production, consumption and critical reception of audiovisual works in offline and DIS environments.
+Marketing and communications consultant with a background in PR, media relations, and content management for films, festivals, brands, and non-profit organisations.
+He currently serves as an advisor for the TorinoFilmLab Audience Design Fund and works as a researcher and strategist at the Berlin-based film marketing agency Alphapanda, supporting scriptwriters, filmmakers, and producers across fiction films, documentaries, and TV series.
+He is also a trainer for international film development initiatives and holds a Ph.D. in Film Studies from the University of Bologna (Italy), where he focused on the relationship between production, consumption, and critical reception of audiovisual works within offline and digital environments.

 Markus Walsch

-Creative media professional with expertise in the use of artificial intelligence in the creation and development of films and TV series.
-He has a background in journalism and digital media production and has developed numerous television, radio and online formats for public and private media.
-Markus has been nominated for an International Emmy Award and other awards.
-He also works as a coach and trainer for content marketing and AI-storytelling.
-Markus is always hugely enthusiastic about AI-forms, consistently researching new developments in AI and looking for ways to incorporate it into the development of films and TV series.
+Markus Walsch is a creative media professional with expertise in AI-aided storytelling and the development of films and TV series.
+With a background in journalism and digital media production, he has developed numerous TV, radio and online formats for public and private media.
+Markus has been nominated for the International Emmy Award and other awards.
+He also works as a coach and lecturer for content marketing and AI-storytelling.
+Markus is always at the AI-forefront with great passion, constantly exploring new developments in AI and finding ways to incorporate them into film and TV series development.

 Prof. Taç Romey

-Expert in storytelling, dramaturgy and film.
-He studied acting, directing and playwriting at Brown University in the USA, and is behind a number of TV series and films, as well as a screenwriter and director.
-Taç is the founder and managing director of Phantomfilm GmbH in Munich and Amsterdam, where he produced, among other things, the award-winning Amazon series "Der Lack ist ab".
-He is also a professor at the HFF Munich, where he teaches storytelling, character development and screenwriting.
-His projects have received several nominations and awards, including an International Emmy Award and the German Television Award.
+Prof. Taç Romey is an expert in storytelling, dramaturgy, and film.
+With a background in acting, directing, and dramaturgy from the Brown University in the USA, he has developed numerous series and films, written scripts, and directed productions.
+Taç is the founder and CEO of the Phantomfilm GmbH in Munich and Amsterdam, where he produced the award-winning Amazon series "Der Lack ist ab".
+He is also a professor of serial storytelling at the HFF Munich, where he teaches storytelling, character development, and scriptwriting.
+His projects have received several nominations and awards, including the International Emmy and the German Television Award.

 Alexandra Gramatke